 Or, if you need more comprehensive CPE support, Becker has packages with different levels of content access.
 The smallest package—Essentials—comes with webcasts with live Q&A sessions and access to on-demand courses and other downloadable course content for 90 days.
 This option is best if you just need to finish a few more CPE hours.
 Or, this is a good option if you are looking for a limited amount of high-quality material in a particular subject area.

 I recommend the highest CPA CPE Becker package, the Prime.
 You have access to all of the great material in the Essentials package like the webcasts and on-demand courses.
-But, you’ll also gain access to exclusive, premium content that is only available to Prime members.
-Becker has also designed ethics courses or Prime members catered to individual jurisdictions.
+But you’ll also gain access to exclusive, premium content that is only available to Prime members.
+Becker has also designed ethics courses for Prime members catered to individual jurisdictions.
 And, with a Prime package, you have access for an entire year.

 Actually, I know a lot of CPAs who annually renew their Prime Becker subscription so that they can continually work on CPE hours.
 They also use Becker as a one-stop-shop when they need information about how changes in current regulations affect their careers.

 All of Becker’s CPE courses are written and taught by seasoned professionals.
 They come from all sections of the field: public and non-public accounting, consulting, and academia.
 So, you’ll benefit from the depth of their knowledge.

 You can choose from live webcasts or on-demand lectures depending on how much time you can commit to CPE on a given day.
 Plus, you can choose from courses with 1-8 CPE credit hours.

 One of the easiest ways to meet your CPE requirements is to work at them little by little.
 And frankly, this method helps your overall career because you are constantly updating yourself on regulations.
 Plus, you’re always learning new ways to sharpen your skills.